MileHacker Logo

 Visa Fees & Immigration

-• Visa fees vary by nationality and visa type.
-For instance, a single-entry L visa for US citizens typically costs around $185 USD.
+• Fees for a visa vary by nationality and visa type.
+To give an example, a single-entry L visa for US citizens typically costs around $185 USD.

-• Upon arrival, complete an arrival card and present it with your passport and visa to immigration.
+• Upon arrival, complete an disembarkation card and present it with your passport and visa to immigration.

 • Fingerprints are collected for most foreign nationals aged 14-70.